Comparisonπͺ Fitness & Wellness

 - Class catalog can feel overwhelming for beginners without guidance.

-- The best experience still assumes access to a Peloton bike or tread, even though the app works without one.
+- The best experience still leans toward access to a Peloton bike or tread, even though the app works without one.

 Pros